 Visit the Eating Smart Being Active curricula website to learn more!

+SNAP-Ed is funded by the US Department of Agriculture (USDA) Supplemental Nutrition Assistance Program (SNAP).
 USDA is an equal opportunity provider and employer.
-This material was funded by USDA’s Supplemental Nutrition Assistance Program.
-SNAP.
-The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to people with low income.
+SNAP provides nutrition assistance to people with low income.
 It can help you buy nutritious foods for a better diet.
-To find out more, contact: http://foodhelp.wa.gov or the Basic Food Program at: 1 (877) 501 2233.
+To find out more, 1-877-501-2233. http://foodhelp.wa.gov/